Arena Burgas

 Arena Burgas (Арена Бургас) is a multifunctional indoor arena located in Burgas, Bulgaria.
-The arena opened on May 18, 2023, following over five years of delays.
-It has a seating capacity of 4,100 for sports events, which is expandable up to 6,100, and up to 15,000 for concerts.
-The arena is home to BC Chernomorets, who play in the NBL, the top flight of Bulgarian basketball.
+After several years of delay, the arena opened on 18 May 2023.
+It has a fixed capacity of 4,100 for sports events, which is expandable up to 6,100 with telescopic stands, and can reach up to 15,000 for concerts when additional floor seating is combined with a standing audience.

+The arena was briefly home to BC Chernomorets, who play in the NBL, the top flight of Bulgarian basketball.
+Arena Burgas will host the Eurovision Song Contest in May 2027.

 History

 Construction for the arena took over eight years.
 After breaking ground in late 2014 with a planned budget of 38 million Bulgarian lev and a completion date of January 2017, the project was met with multiple delays and funding issues, with the final official budget figure ballooning to 64 million.

-In 2022, under then-Minister of Youth and Sports Radostin Vassilev, a proposal was made to grant an additional 15 million lev in funding to finish the arena, however this attempt to secure additional funding was unsuccessful.
-Following more than five years of delays, the multifunctional arena was officially opened on May 18, 2023, in the presence of Bulgarian President Rumen Radev, Burgas mayor Dimitar Nikolov, and other government officials, with a playoffs match between BC Chernomorets and BC Rilski Sportist of the NBL.
+In 2022, under then-Minister of Youth and Sports Radostin Vassilev, a proposal was made to grant an additional 15 million lev in funding to finish the arena, but was unsuccessful.
+Following more than five years of delays, the venue was officially opened on 18 May 2023, in the presence of Bulgarian president Rumen Radev, Burgas mayor Dimitar Nikolov, and other government officials, with a playoffs match between BC Chernomorets and BC Rilski Sportist of the NBL.
+For this first game, due to the lack of yet installed sports equipment, the basketball hoops and flooring were borrowed from another hall in the city, the Boytcho Brantzov Hall.

-The long delays, alongside the string of both successful and failed budget increases, have turned the multipurpose arena into a symbol of corruption in Burgas and Bulgaria as a whole, with Hristo Ivanov, leader of the opposition coalition Democratic Bulgaria, describing it as the crown jewel of corruption under Boyko Borisov and GERB in 2021.
+The long delays, alongside the string of both successful and failed budget increases, have turned the multipurpose arena into a symbol of corruption in Burgas and Bulgaria as a whole, with Hristo Ivanov, leader of the opposition coalition Democratic Bulgaria, describing it in 2021 as the "crown jewel of corruption" under Boyko Borisov and GERB.

+In 2024, the total amount disbursed by the state is estimated at approximately 52.5 million leva, in addition to an extra 6 million leva approved in 2022 by an interim government for "finishing work"; upon opening, several originally planned facilities—including a gym, a spa center, and a restaurant—remain unfinished.
+In April 2025, the state-owned management company Akademika 2011 EAD launched a new tender worth approximately 4.4 million leva (excluding VAT); this tender, which included provisions for an LED screen, a sports scoreboard, and volleyball and basketball equipment, was ultimately cancelled in early June 2025 due to a lack of submitted bids.